LuCeHe/lucehe.github.io/manuscripts/english-today-doac/doac-english-today.md

 Children already spend years on the old spellings.
 The missing piece is not a new alphabet.
 It is a writing system that starts from the sounds and stays on the letters people already have.

+Declaration of AI use

+Large language models accessed through the Cursor editor (Anysphere, versions current in September 2026) were used between 14 and 18 September 2026 to draft, restructure, copy-edit, and format this manuscript, including tables and example transcriptions.
+The author reviewed every sentence, checked the linguistic claims and citations, and takes full responsibility for the accuracy, integrity, and originality of the text.
+AI tools were not used to collect or analyse data, and they were not used to generate images.

 References